NafiurSiddiqui/QStack/Readme.md

 # QStack

-This is an app that help you archive your favourite quotes.
-This was a course project after going through the react-router concepts originally and I enhanced some features and functionalities.
+An app that help you archive your favourite quotes.

 ## Things I have learned to work with from this app